11 Home Theater Tips For A Better Movie Watching Experience

 Should You Place A Subwoofer On A Shelf?

-So with that said, should you place your subwoofer on a shelf?
+Should you place your subwoofer on a shelf?

 The Quality Of The Bass May Be Limited